Combining simulation-based inference and universal relations for precise and accurate neutron star science: Application and results

 \subsection{Accuracy of systematic error prediction}

 As a last important question, we now address whether the posterior HDIs predicted by SBI and the universal relation (calibrated and uncalibrated) accurately describe the systematic error.
 One necessary condition is that the true values from the test data fall, as often as predicted, into a specified posterior HDI.
 We therefore compute for each element of the test data different HDI intervals and ask whether or not it contains the true value.
-The full details of the test are reported in Appendix~\ref{app_accuracy}.
+The full details of the test are reported in Sec.~S1 in Ref.~\cite{suppmat}.
 A subtle complication is that neural network training depends on randomly chosen initial values; consequently, each training (even on the same data) typically yields a different network.
-In our case, we repeated the training and the tests described in Sec.~\ref{app:sbc} several times until we obtained a well-calibrated network.
+In our case, we repeated the training several times, evaluated the calibration diagnostics described in Sec.~S2 in Ref.~\cite{suppmat}, and selected a run with satisfactory calibration.
+We note that these diagnostics were evaluated on the same test subset used for the final results.
+This might, in principle, introduce a small network selection bias.
+However, we expect it to be negligible compared to the overall performance difference between the SBI and UR approaches, because the trained networks differ only by random initialization, the calibration metric is inherently noisy, and the dominant uncertainty in the predictive intervals comes from aleatoric uncertainties rather than the network parameters.

 We visualize the results of the test in Fig.~\ref{fig_sbi_test}, where the probability $p$ of the HDI is shown on the $x$-axis, and the fraction of how many times the true value was found within this range, i.e., the coverage, on the $y$-axis.
 The closer the points are to the diagonal line, the more reliable the resulting posteriors are.
 Note that small differences are expected for several reasons, like the finite size of the SBI network and training data, the finite number of posterior samples, and the finite number of test data.
-We indicate binomial uncertainty bands representing an estimate of the expected fluctuations due to the finite number of test data as grey error bars (see Appendix~\ref{app_accuracy} for details and Appendix~\ref{app:sbc} for more on SBI calibration).
+We indicate binomial uncertainty bands representing an estimate of the expected fluctuations due to the finite number of test data as grey error bars (see Ref.~\cite{suppmat} for details in Section~S1 and SBI calibration in Section~S2).
 It is also apparent that the uncalibrated universal relation yields hopelessly small error bars.